-Lead and copper in drinking water - If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Michigan State University is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+Information about lead: Lead can cause serious health effects in people of all ages, especially pregnant people, infants (both formula-fed and breastfed), and young children.
+Lead in drinking water is primarily from materials and parts used in service lines and in home plumbing.
+Michigan State University is responsible for providing high quality drinking water and removing lead pipes but cannot control the variety of materials used in the plumbing in your home.
+Because lead levels may vary over time, lead exposure is possible even when your tap sampling results do not detect lead at one point in time.